Koropi station: History

-The station opened to Athens Suburban Railway (Now line 1) trains on 30 July 2004, two weeks before the 2004 Olympic Games.
+The station opened to Athens Suburban Railway trains on 30 July 2004, two weeks before the 2004 Olympic Games.
 This first section was not electrified and instead operated DMU'S every half hour. with Athens Metro services calling at this station from 10 July 2006.
 In 2008, all Athens Suburban Railway services were transferred from OSE to TrainOSE.
 In 2009, with the Greek debt crisis unfolding OSE's Management was forced to reduce services across the network.
 Timetables were cutback and routes closed, as the government-run entity attempted to reduce overheads.
-In 2017 OSE's passenger transport sector was privatised as TrainOSE, currently, a wholly-owned subsidiary of Ferrovie dello Stato Italiane rail infrastructure, remained under the control of OSE and station infrastructure under Gaiose.
+In 2017 OSE's passenger transport sector was privatised as TrainOSE, currently, a wholly owned subsidiary of Ferrovie dello Stato Italiane rail infrastructure, remained under the control of OSE and station infrastructure under Gaiose.
 In July 2022, the station began being served by Hellenic Train, the rebranded TranOSE.

+In August 2025, the Greek Ministry of Infrastructure and Transport confirmed the creation of a new body, Greek Railways (Σιδηρόδρομοι Ελλάδος) to assume responsibility for rail infrastructure, planning, modernisation projects, and rolling stock across Greece.
+Previously, these functions were divided among several state-owned entities: OSE, which managed infrastructure; ERGOSÉ, responsible for modernisation projects; and GAIAOSÉ, which owned stations, buildings, and rolling stock.
+OSE had overseen both infrastructure and operations until its vertical separation in 2005.
+Rail safety has been identified as a key priority.
+The merger follows the July approval of a Parliamentary Bill to restructure the national railway system, a direct response to the Tempi accident of February 2023, in which 43 people died after a head-on collision.

 Facilities

-The station building is located above a island platform, with access to the platform-level lifts and escalators.
+The station building is located above an island platform, with access to the platform-level lifts and escalators.
 The Station buildings are also equipped with a staffed ticket office with gate access.
 At platform level, there is sheltered seating, with Dot-matrix display departure and arrival screens or timetable poster boards on both platforms.
 There is a small car park on-site.
 Outside the station, there is a bus stop where the local 120 308 309 and 330 call.